julianstephens/FH-WordOA-PostTest/README.md

 Most of modifications will occur in `experiment.py` or `Stim_AssociateMasterList.xlsx`. **After modifying any of the project files, you'll need to rebuild the executable.** See below for instructions on how to do so.

-### How to create a new `run.exe`
+### How to create a new `fh_wordoa_posttest.exe`

 We will be using the Python package [Nuitka](https://nuitka.net/doc/user-manual.html) to do this.
 If you don't already have Python and Nuitka installed, download the latest version of Python [here](https://www.python.org/downloads/) (be sure to check the box to add Python to your environment variables).
 In your terminal (command line for Windows), type the following command to verify that Python is installed correctly: `python --version`.
 Now to install Nuitka, use the command `python -m pip install nuitka`.
 You can verify the installation with `python -m nuitka --version`.

 Once Python and Nuitka are installed, navigate to the project directory.
-Once in the directory, use the command `python -m nuitka --follow-imports run.py` to generate a Windows executable.
+Once in the directory, use the command `python -m nuitka --follow-imports fh_wordoa_posttest.py` to generate a Windows executable.
 This may take upwards of an hour to complete, so don't worry if it appears to be frozen or is taking a long time.
-When the command is finished executing, you should see a program called `run.exe` in the project directory.
+When the command is finished executing, you should see a program called `fh_wordoa_posttest.exe` in the project directory.